Globski/AirBnB_clone/README.md

 - **SQLAlchemy**: Utilized for interacting with the database to store and retrieve data efficiently.
 - **Jinja**: Used as the Python templating engine to dynamically generate HTML pages.

-### Authentication
-- **OAuth**: Implemented for user authentication, enhancing security and enabling social authentication.

 ### Database
-- **SQL**: Used for database management and querying to store and retrieve property and user information.
+- **SQL**: Used for database management and querying to store and retrieve user information.

 ### Additional Tools
-- **APIs**: Integrated external APIs for functionalities such as mapping services and payment gateways.
+- **APIs**: Integrated external APIs for functionalities.

 ## Contributors
 This project is maintained by the following contributors: